truongsonghiep/journey-to-the-west/chapter-074.md

 He was set to approach the ancient cave;
 With boldness he walked deep inside the door.
-We do not know whether good or evil would befall him when he saw the old demons; let‟s listen to the explanation in the next chapter.
+We do not know whether good or evil would befall him when he saw the old demons; let's listen to the explanation in the next chapter.